hamurlik/AutoAccent/README.md

 Installing:
 1. Download [Git](https://git-scm.com/download/win)
 2. Download and run this [installation bat file](https://raw.githack.com/hamurlik/AutoAccent/master/Scripts/Install%20AutoAccent.bat) (or just `git clone https://github.com/hamurlik/AutoAccent.git`)
-3. Start the Launch.bat file in the newly created folder to open the program
+3. Start a launch bat file in the newly created folder to open the program

 Updating:
-1. Start the Update.bat file (or just `git pull`)
+1. Start an update bat file (or just `git pull`)

 # Usage
 To use, select a text field, type your message, and press the right shift key.
 You should hear a short robotic beep if it worked.